Table of Contents

 - Hemorrhoidal plexus: submucosal; arterial provided cavernous body located in the wall in the area of the anal columns

 - Anal pecten: follows the anal columns; occurs whitely; is one centimeter wide and sensitive to touch and pain, small tears in this area (anal fissures) are very painful; border to the outer skin is the anocutaneous line

 Blood Supply and Innervation of Rectum and Anal Canal

 The arterial blood supply of the rectum and anal canal is ensured by five arteries in total with different origins.
 The biggest part of the rectum and the cavernous body are supplied by the unpaired superior rectal artery.
 It descends from the inferior mesenteric artery, reaches the rectum dorsally and divides into two smaller branches that arbors several times again in their course.

-Out of the two internal iliac arteries, the left and right middle rectal artery reach the rectum superior to the levator ani and particularly supply the inferior part of the ampulla.
+Out of the two internal iliac arteries, the left and right middle rectal artery reaches the rectum superior to the levator ani and particularly supply the inferior part of the ampulla.

 The veins correspond with the arteries in their name and course.
 It is important to know that the superior rectal vein drains into the drainage of the portal vein via the inferior mesenteric vein, while the middle and inferior rectal veins drain into the vena cava via the iliac veins.

-Furthermore rectal carcinomas out of the superior rectum metastasize into the liver, while the ones out of the inferior rectum lead to metastasises in the lungs.
+Furthermore, rectal carcinomas out of the superior rectum metastasize into the liver, while the ones out of the inferior rectum lead to metastasizes in the lungs.
 The two different drainages are connected by the rectal venous plexus.
 Portocaval anastomoses can be formed due to portal vein hypertension.